google/security-research/kernelctf/rules.md

 _Note: Minor details of the submission process may change from time to time, please make sure you check this page again for updates when you make a new submission._

+Before you start the submission process, please make sure that the target's slot you are planning to exploit is not taken by looking at the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml).
+The server also tries to warn you about this by putting "Slot is taken by expNNN" next to the target.

 Submissions can target 0-day and 1-day bugs.

 ## Non-patched and 0-day submissions